joniles/mpxj/mkdocs/docs/howto-use-calendars.md

 What if we want to supply some working hours different from the defaults we've used so far?
 To set our own working hours we just need to create as many `DateRange` instances as we need using a pair of `Date` instances for each one to represent the start and end times.
-The year, month and day compoents of each `Date` are ignored.
+The year, month and day components of each `Date` are ignored.
 Here's an example of using Java's `Calendar` class to set a new working time for Saturday: